 (8) Where this section uses a term that is given a meaning in the WALA Act, the term has that meaning in this section.

-”.

-9 The Western Australian Land Authority Amendment Act 2004 s.
-18(2) reads as follows:
+13 The Western Australian Land Authority Amendment Act 2004 s.
+18(2) is a transitional provision of no futher effect.

-“

-(2) Until the first annual report under section 25BA of the WALA Act as inserted by section 31, the reference in section 17A(3)(b) of the WALA Act to an annual report includes a reference to an annual report under the Financial Administration and Audit Act 1985.

-”.

-10 As at the date on which this compilation was prepared, the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
+14 As at the date on which this reprint was prepared, the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
 72 had not come into operation.
 It reads as follows:

-“

 72. Western Australian Land Authority Act 1992 amended